Surfer SEO Review - Is It the Best On-Page SEO Tool?

 This is where you can start honing in on target keyword density based on your selected comparison URLs.

 The audit breaks down all of the correlation meter SEO factors originally seen in the left-hand side of the analysis screen of the SERP Analyzer and focuses on what's over-optimized and under-optimized (including page structure) when compared to your competitors.

 Once you've applied your audit changes to your content, you can run another round and keep chipping away at improving your content until you're on par with the competition.

 NLP Entities Is Here!

-Surfer will now be including Natural Language Processing (NLP) entities in their Audit feature and Content Editor!
+Surfer SEO will now include Natural Language Processing (NLP) entities in their Audit feature and Content Editor!

 Matt Diggity recently created a video showing how he recovered his lost rankings with Surfer's content audit.